allegro/turnilo/docs/security.md

 ### Row level access

-A Pivot dataSource can define a `subsetFormula` that is a boolean Plywood filter clause that will be silently applied to all queries made to that data cube.
+A Swiv dataSource can define a `subsetFormula` that is a boolean Plywood filter clause that will be silently applied to all queries made to that data cube.
 For example if you wanted your users to only see the data for "United States" you could add `subsetFormula: $country == "United States"` to the data cube definition.

 ## Authentication

-Pivot can authenticate to a Druid server via request decoration.
+Swiv can authenticate to a Druid server via request decoration.
 You can utilize it as follows:

 In the config add a key of `druidRequestDecorator` that point to a relative js file.